 Here are a few suggested answers:

 (in a polite tone) Well, you know God has a season for everything.
 And as soon as He lets me know, I’ll let you know (change the subject or walk away).

 Answer- for non-Christian friends and family:

-Use the same respond above to the comments, “you better not wait too long because you’re not get younger.”
+Use the same response above to the comments, “You better not wait too long because you’re not getting younger.”
 The truth is God does have a season for everything and many people who continuously ask you about marriage are in miserable marriages.

 4-Embrace the Spirit of Gratitude-Volunteer

 Your desire for a mate shouldn’t cause you to forget about your current blessings.
 Nothing can help you embrace the spirit of gratitude quicker than volunteering.
 How about spreading cheer to residents in the nursing home or patients in the hospital?
-There are numerous charities that could use your help.
+Numerous charities could use your help.
 This season rather than waiting on God to bless you, use what He has given you to be a blessing!